How to Choose a Payroll Service for Your Business

 - Just one location or locations all in the same state: You have the simplest payroll situation.
 Most options are available to you.

 - More than one location/remote employees in more than one state (or country): You’ll have to meet more regulations.
 You’re better off opting for HR or payroll software to ensure compliance with federal, state, and city requirements.
-International payroll services are essential if you have workers in other countries.
+International payroll services, such as those on our list of top global payroll solutions, are essential if you have workers in other countries.

 If you have mostly part-time or full-time employees, then most payroll providers can work for you since they will require the standard tax reporting.
 If you use a lot of independent contractors, or 1099 employees, you will want to check that your chosen payroll service can also pay them without an additional fee.
-You’ll also want to make certain you’ve classified your employees correctly.
+You’ll also want to make certain you’ve classified the different employee types correctly.

 If your business includes:

-- All hourly employees: You will most likely want to look at payroll software that includes a time-tracking feature like QuickBooks Time (formerly TSheets) with QuickBooks Payroll or a payroll software that can integrate with a time and attendance software or time-tracking software.
+- All hourly employees: You will most likely want to look at payroll software that includes a time tracking feature like QuickBooks Payroll (through its QuickBooks Time solution).
+You may also want to consider using a payroll system that can integrate with time and attendance software.
+Read our guide to the best time tracking system to find a solution that fits your requirements.

-- All salaried employees: This is the simplest situation for payroll provider, and we recommend payroll or HR software unless you have only one to four employees, and then you could consider any payroll option, including DIY style plans.
+- All salaried employees: This is the simplest situation for a payroll provider, and we recommend payroll or HR software unless you have only one to four employees.
+Then, you could consider any payroll option, including DIY-style plans.

 - Combination of hourly and salaried: You will most likely want to look at payroll software that includes an ability to pay both sets of employees on separate pay schedules (i.e., salaried might be monthly or twice per month, whereas hourly might be biweekly).

-- Only independent contractors: You should look for providers that have packages designed solely for that purpose.
+- Only independent contractors: In choosing a payroll service for contract workers, you should look for providers that have packages designed solely for that purpose.
 They’re usually cheaper, especially online payroll software.
 You can get away with only paying $5 or $6 per contractor monthly, and some won’t charge you a dime during the months you don’t pay anyone.
 Check out our top contractor payroll service picks.

 You may wonder why you would need to have any payroll or HR expertise in your company at all considering that you’re looking for a new payroll service.
 The truth is that although you will be paying a company to help do your payroll, your business is still ultimately responsible for any mishaps that may occur—unless you partner with a Professional Employer Organization (PEO), which shares some liability with you.